binarytrails/ring-api/README.md

 * Encoding / decoding

-    * Should the UTF-8 be decoded in wrappers?
+    * Should the Unicode be decoded in the wrappers?

+    Yes, to leverage the encoding / decoding steps in the API.

-    * Only Json encoding or mixed?
+    * Only JSON encoding or mixed?

+    For now, JSON but it can be anything.

 * Callback to Javascript from RESTful API

+@TODO

 * REST vs WebSockets

+@TODO related to previous

 ## Getting started